US-ELRR/elrr-infrastructure/src/postgres/README.md

 ## Capabilities and limitations

 The code in this repository leverages Docker images for running majority of the core applications.
 While the code has been tested on AWS EC2 instances, the code should be able to run on any major cloud platform with parameter tweaks, but has not been verified.
 The current code base utilizes separate virtual machines (VMs) for each of the core components.
+Note that connection to the database will be from the bastion host since the databases are in private subnets Configure AWS security groups to allow appropriate ports and ips

 In the future, the development team will explore running the ELRR suite using Docker Compose and/or on Kubernetes.